GeoscienceAustralia/sira/docs/source/ch03_installation.rst

     $ create-aws-instance.sh

-Both of these commands will use the build_sifra_box.sh to install Linux updates and the docker components that will be required.
+Both of these commands will use the build_sira_box.sh to install Linux updates and the docker components that will be required.

 It then clones the SIFRA github repository, from the master branch.
 Docker is